ronioncloud/ArkaneDev-WinPass11/README.md

 # WinPass11: Guided (Archived)

-Notice: WinPass11 Guided Installer is not under active development anymore, all work has shifted to WinPass11 auto
+***Notice***: WinPass11 Guided is not under active development anymore, all work has shifted to WinPass11 Auto.

 [**Join us on Discord**](https://discord.gg/MGzEawjbv3)